northstowekarate/northstowekarate.github.io/index.md

 ### 3. Respect and Tradition
 Shotokan Karate has a rich heritage.
 We teach etiquette, discipline, and focus in a way that feels natural and accessible - never intimidating.

-Our goal is simple: help every student leave each class feeling better than when they arrived.

 ## Key Information

 <div class="card">